V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

-A RAG reasoning system is integrated with a structured V2X knowledge database to enable situation-awareness and interpretable driving decision-making.
-This system employs a bridge encoder to convert vehicle-side perception and intent into a latent query vector, which is used to retrieve semantically aligned entries within the V2X knowledge database: static semantics, high-frequency real-time traffic states, and low-frequency contextual updates.
-The retrieved knowledge is fused into a language textual representation and combined with the vehicle's local sensory input to support joint reasoning.
-The fused context is then processed by the vehicle-side model to generate final driving decisions.
+\textbf{RAG reasoning mechanism} is integrated with the V2X Knowledge Pool.
+At each iteration, the pool broadcasts a language-based snapshot from this pool, and the ego vehicle retrieves relevant environmental information based on timestamp and location.
+This retrieved knowledge that covers static context and dynamically updated traffic states is then fused into a unified representation together with the local sensory input of the vehicle.
+The fused context and local perception are subsequently processed by the vehicle-side model to generate the final driving decisions.